 All admission offers include a guaranteed stipend for the entirety of the program, coverage of all medical school tuition, an excellent medical insurance package, and access to subsidized on-campus housing.

-These revisits are an opportunity for you to meet your future classmates as well as visit our research faculty, some of whom you may wish to work with the summer before you matriculate.
+Admitted MD-PhD students will be invited to attend Revisit Weekend, an admitted student event for the MD and MD-PhD program.
+Revisit is typically held in April.
+Revisit is an opportunity for you to meet your future classmates as well as visit our research faculty, some of whom you may wish to rotate in the summer.